Afudu/P10_OpenClassroom/README.md

 2. Create Serializers for data validation and transformation.
 3. Create Views to handle API logic.
 4. Define URL routes for the API.
-5. Apply Permissions the Views to ensure authorized access.
+5. Apply Permissions to the Views to ensure authorized access.

 ## Local Development